yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 			# Only done after already selecting coordinates and checking validity.
 			i += 1
 			# Only iterate for as long as needed to make the wanted changes
+# Total IPC actions: ~40 to ~60.
+Only one assignment, plus one check, for each tile that actually changes.

 def fastest():
 	apiHelpers.scatterRandomFeature("Krakatoa", random.randint(15, 25))
-	# Only 1 IPC "assign" action.
+# Total IPC actions: 1.
+All the heavy lifting is done in the Kotlin function it calls.
-	# This function doesn't actually exist.
+# The "scatterRandomFeature" function doesn't actually exist.
 But the point is that when available, a single IPC call that causes all of the work to then be done in the JVM is likely to be faster than a script-micromanaged solution.
 E.G., use one call to List<*>.addAll() instead of many calls to List<*>.add().
 ```

 Every time you access an attribute or item on a foreign wrapper in Python creates and initializes a new foreign wrapper object.
 So for code blocks that use a wrapper object at the same path multiple times, it may be worth saving a single wrapper at the start instead.